-Seth is editor of The Parallax.
-He has worked in online journalism since 1999, most recently at CNET News, where he led coverage of security, privacy, and Google.
+Seth is editor-in-chief and founder of The Parallax.
+He has worked in online journalism since 1999, including eight years at CNET News, where he led coverage of security, privacy, and Google.
 Based in San Francisco, he also writes about connected technology and pop culture.

 Based in Los Angeles, designer Pinguino Kolb has spent nearly 20 years producing technical and creative projects at major media companies.
 She also is a pop-culture photographer, comic maker, and cryptocurrency use advocate.

 Ayaz Lakhani is a senior strategist at Ready State, a startup digital agency in San Francisco focused on marketing strategy, user experience design, and content creation.
 Ayaz has worked with a number of major clients, spanning across a myriad of industries including luxury, retail, technology, entertainment, spirits, and finance.

 Bailey Reutzel is an independent journalist covering the intersections of finance, tech, and politics for publications such as CoinDesk, PaymentsSource and Quartz.
 She is also developing a Gonzo-style U.S. travel blog called Moneytripping focused on political and economic culture.